 On these occasions, players are asked to make their own way to the ground either by public transport or with a parent/guardian and be collected at the end of their session.
 Where possible, at least two members of staff will remain with these players until they have all been collected or made their way to their transport.

 For academy tours and tournaments and away games farther afield, there can be a combination of club transport and transport from an external provider.

-On home youth games, players will travel from home/digs to Meadow Lane as above.
+On home youth games, players will travel from home to Meadow Lane as above.
 Players will then be transported to the game on the club owned minibus.
-Following the game they will be returned to Meadow Lane and will make their way home/to digs either by bus, with parents or in their own private vehicle.
+Following the game, they will be returned to Meadow Lane and will make their way home either by bus, with parents or in their own private vehicle.

 The club uses a minibus when transporting young players.
 This vehicle is mainly used for transporting players to matches, training, college, and on tours and tournaments.
-The minibus is owned by Notts County FC.
+The minibus is owned by Notts County Football Club.

 The vehicles are maintained by qualified mechanics under the instruction of the Operations Manager at Notts County FC.
 The Operations Manager ensures that the vehicles are regularly serviced and receive MOTs.

 The driver of the minibus will carry out the following checks before leaving

 - Screen Wash

 The vehicles are insured for all intended use which includes the transportation of young and professional players.

 All staff aged 25 and over, and who are in full-time employment with the club and who have a minimum of two year’s driving experience on a full license are permitted to drive company vehicles providing that the club gives them permission to do so, and that they provide a copy of their driving license.
 The records of this information are monitored by the Group HR Director at Notts County Football Club.